ComputationalIntelligenceGroup/MultiMap-documentation/pages/shorttutorial.md

   3. Chose a fancy name for your first map.

-  You have done it! :smile: Your first map should appera in the maps' list on the left of the pane.
+  You have done it! :smile: Your first map should appers in the maps' list on the left of the pane.

 - ###### Let's make a layer

   TileLayers are the core of every map, they represent the graphical informations.
 To create a TileLayer we will use the ImageJ extension.
   First of all let's check that ImageJ can work properly with the application.

-  1. If you didn't already activate ImageJExtension
+  1. If you didn't already activate ImageJExtension do it now.
-  2. From the ImageJ menu select `Launch ImageJ`
+  2. From the ImageJ menu select `Launch ImageJ`.
-  3. If ImageJ opens (can take 1/2 sec) you are ready to go, otherwise reed ImageJExtension [doc](ImageJExtension.md)
+  3. If ImageJ opens (can take 1/2 sec) you are ready to go, otherwise reed ImageJExtension [doc](ImageJExtension.md).

   Now we need an image to work with, you can use whatever image for this step but let's use [this image](https://www.goodfreephotos.com/united-states/wisconsin/wildcat-mountain-state-park/wisconsin-wildcat-mountain-state-park-the-starry-skies.jpg.php).